- What is the issue, circumstance, area of concern?

 - How often and when will you review the boundary?

-- What flexibly – and it will help if there is some – will be made for changes in circumstances?
+- What flexibility – and it will help if there is some – will be made for changes in circumstances?

 - When and where will the boundary be set and commence?

 - Other family members of an appropriate age who live in the home should be party to the agreement partly to prevent 'divide and rule' circumstances.
-It will be no good setting a boundary where key people are not involved disagree with the boundary.
+It will be no good setting a boundary where the key people involved disagree with the boundary

-- Is the boundary realistic at the moment in the currant circumstances?
+- Is the boundary realistic at the moment in the current circumstances?